phungtrihai/Dataprojects/Learning Materials/Learning SQL.md

+<h1 style="text-align: center;">LEARNING SQL - Alan Beaulieu</h1>
+Some content

 # Chapter 1: A Little Background

 ## Introduction to Database
 One final note: SQL is not an acronym for anything (although many people will insist it stands for “Structured Query Language”).
 When referring to the language, it is equally acceptable to say the letters individually (i.e., S. Q. L.) or to use the word sequel.

 ## SQL: A Nonprocedural Language
-> SQL statements define the necessary inputs and outputs, but the manner in which a statement is executed is left to a component of your database engine known as the optimizer.
+> SQL statements define the necessary inputs and outputs, but the manner in which a statement is executed is left to a component of your database engine known as the **optimizer**.
 The optimizer’s job is to look at your SQL statements and, taking into account how your tables are configured and what indexes are available, **decide the most efficient execution path** (well, not always the most efficient).
 ***
 # Chapter 2: Creating and Populating a Database